dbactual/thomaspaine-www/content/works/attack-on-paper-money-laws.md

 because people will not put confidence in the paper promises or paper emissions of those who can neither perform the engagement within the time their own power exist nor compel the performance after that time is past.
-The politicians of the project for revoking the bank charter (and it was besides most wantonly done), to use a trite saying, aimed at the pidgeon and shot the crew – they fired at the bank and hit their own paper.
+The politicians of the project for revoking the bank charter (and it was besides most wantonly done), to use a trite saying, aimed at the pidgeon and shot the crow &mdash; they fired at the bank and hit their own paper.

 As to making those bills what are called legal tenders, we have no such thing in this state, which is one